Draftstars Review – Fantasy Sports Covered

 Is Draftstars Australia Safe?

-Since they are a part of a highly reliable betting company such as PlayUp, we’re safe to say that Draftstars is 100% safe and reliable.
-They hold the betting license issued by the Northern Territory Gaming Commission, which is the same as their parent company.
-Draftstars also has all of the usual safety features in-place, such as the SSL encryption.
-It means that you can be sure all of your sensitive data is safe with them.
+Since they are a part of a highly reliable betting company such as PlayUp, it’s safe to say that Draftstars is safe and reliable.
+They hold a betting license issued by the Northern Territory Gaming Commission, which is the same as their parent company.
+Draftstars also has all of the usual safety features in place, such as SSL encryption.
+This means that you can be sure all of your sensitive data is safe with them.

-In case you think you’re developing a gambling problem and you’ll use professional help, note that there is the phone number of Gambling Help Online in the footer of every page.
-If you know someone who may need their assistance, don’t hesitate to reach out to this agency.
+In case you think your gambling habits may be becoming problematic, note that there is the phone number of Gambling Help Online in the footer of every page.
+If you know someone who may need their assistance, don’t hesitate to reach out.

 Customer Support – Email Only